Castles and Palaces

 Queenborough Castle

 Edward III built Queenborough Castle on the Isle of Sheppey, in 1366.
-It’s principle aim, to protect the estuary against French raids.
+Its principal aim was to protect the estuary against French raids.

-Named after Queen Philippia, the Royal Borough was given its charter in 1368, but the town did not grow as expected with only 23 houses by 1571.
+Named after Queen Philippa, the Royal Borough was given its charter in 1368, but the town did not grow as expected with only 23 houses by 1571.

 The castle was held directly by the crown and constables were appointed to manage it.